Creating New Gradle Builds

 Gradle includes a range of plugins, and many, many more are available at the Gradle plugin portal.
 One of the plugins included with the distribution is the

-, you can create a zip archive of your project with a configured name and location.
+base plugin.
+Combined with a core type called Zip, you can create a zip archive of your project with a configured name and location.

 Add the